If you have come directly to this page via

 for useful information on, aviation polishing/cleaning products

-All units shipping after July 1, 2013 are shipped
+PLEASE NOTE: All units shipped after July 1, 2013

-with the newer HIGHER TORQUE ATLAS COPCO air motor units.
+were shipped with the newer HIGHER TORQUE ATLAS COPCO air

 (To get more information

 on "TripleO" in England & their proprietary "NANO

 Tech Coating" scroll to the bottom of this page.)